mgeeky/tomcatWarDeployer/README.md

 ### CHANGELOG
 * 19.07.16: Version 0.3: Added bind-shell & Reverse-shell functionality to provide user with direct access to the shell.
 * 12.09.16: Version 0.3.3: Added support for Tomcat 5 interface
+* 21.12.17: Quick fix for the http/https issue and avoiding SSL certificate validation.

 ### TODO